ACLU Challenges School Uniform Policy in RI City

 WOONSOCKET, R.I.
 (AP) – The American Civil Liberties Union is challenging a new dress code requirement in Woonsocket.

-The policy – due to be implemented next month – requires public school students to wear black or khaki pants, maroon or gray pants and closed-toe shoes.
+The policy – due to be implemented next month – requires public school students to wear black or khaki pants, maroon or gray shirts and closed-toe shoes.
 The only writing allowed on shirts is the

 The ACLU filed a complaint on Wednesday with the state on behalf of four parents and has asked Rhode Island's education commissioner to block the city from imposing the dress code.
 No date has been set for a hearing.